-7.10.1 Describe how the state/territory supports state/territory or local efforts to develop or adopt high-quality program standards, including standards for infants and toddlers, preschoolers, and/or school-age children
+7.10.1 Describe how the state/territory supports state/territory or local efforts to develop or adopt high-quality program standards, including standards for infants and toddlers, preschoolers, and/or school-age children age programs with their unique needs taken into consideration for best practice.
+The state works with local associations, advisory councils and stakeholder groups to support their efforts to improve quality and access in their local jurisdiction.

 The Maryland EXCELS Quality Rating and Improvement System and the Maryland Accreditation standards include infants and toddlers, preschoolers, and school-age children in all content areas within the systems.
-Both programs have separate standards for schoolage programs with their unique needs taken into consideration for best practice.
-The state works with local associations, advisory councils and stakeholder groups to support their efforts to improve quality and access in their local jurisdiction.
+Both programs have separate standards for school-

 Judith P. Hoyer Early Child Care and Family Education Centers or "Judy Centers", provide access to early childhood education and family support programs located at or near Title I schools.
 Judy Centers serve children birth through age 5 and their families in an effort to increase the number of children entering school ready to learn.
 They are unique because they promote school readiness through collaboration with community-based agencies, organizations and businesses.
 Accreditation is one of the component standards for Judy Center grants.
 To help maintain high quality program standards, prekindergarten classrooms must complete accreditation as well as childcare partners and Head Start partners.
 Judy Centers are also required to have partnerships with Infants and Toddlers, special education, and community stakeholders.

 7.10.2 Describe the measureable indicators of progress relevant to this use of funds that the state/territory will use to evaluate its progress in improving the quality of child care programs and services within the state/territory and the data on the extent to which the state or territory has met these measures

 The Maryland EXCELS Quality Rating and Improvement System and the Maryland Accreditation standards include infants and toddlers, preschoolers, and school-age children in all content areas within the systems.
-Both programs have separate standards for schoolage programs with their unique needs taken into consideration for best practice.
+Both programs have separate standards for school-age programs with their unique needs taken into consideration for best practice.
 The state works with local associations, advisory councils and stakeholder groups to support their efforts to improve quality and access in their local jurisdiction.